SMA-CyberTech/Active-Directory-Security-Analytics/README.md

 *Ref 1: Network Diagram*

 Three main virtual machines were used; the first VM hosted the Windows Server, the second hosted the Splunk Enterprise Server and the third hosted the Windows 10 client machine which acted as the endpoint.
 All VM’s are within the same network environment, hence the green square.
 Essentially, an alert for multiple failed login attempts is triggered and the device name as well as a link to the alert is sent into a preconfigured channel in Slack for investigation.

+Brute force attacks generate multiple log events of “failed log in attempts” and Windows logs this in its Security group as Event ID 4625.
+This Event ID is crucial when creating an alert on Splunk.
+A service called Splunk Universal forwarder is installed onto the Windows endpoint pointing to the IP address that is hosting Splunk Enterprise.
+This service forwards the Security logs which can be viewed on Splunk’s Dashboard on a browser.